 Praise the holy stuff.
 And then an x-ray.
 Which resulted in a phone call from my doctor saying these exact words:

 Let that sink in.

 My husband made a lame Dad joke and said “I always knew you were full of shit.”
 Hardy-har har.

 And in doing so, I learned I was really neglecting the temple that gave me my babies.
-And that water and stool softeners and fiber are critical to moving poop along.
-Especially after giving another human life.
+And that water and fiber are critical to moving poop along, especially after giving another human life.

 You don’t want to end up like me, loaded with stool.